kydoc/kisi_test/FailSafe.md

 <h3>Things you got in the box:</h3>
 The fabulous Kisi Controller (comes with a 24V Universal AC power supply)

-<h3>Things you don’t get that you’ll need to purchase elsewhere:</h3>
+<h3>Things you didn’t get that you’ll need to purchase elsewhere:</h3>

 * 12 or 24V DC fail safe electric strike or magnetic lock
 * Ethernet Cable